 Arixa Capital’s mission is to provide investors with attractive current income and total returns while remaining focused on capital preservation.
 We strive to maintain a healthy margin of safety on every investment we make.
 Arixa specializes in private lending secured by real estate, and we have built a full-service lending and loan servicing platform to ensure a steady flow of investments for our funds.
-In our lending business, we provide outstanding customer service to our borrowers — primarily, private real estate developers focused on single-family home projects in the western United States.
+In our lending business, we provide outstanding customer service to our borrowers — primarily, private real estate developers focused on single-family home and commercial real estate projects in California.

 Arixa Capital’s core investor base consists of individual investors rather than pension funds, endowments or other institutional investors.
 We believe that large funds cannot effectively deploy money in the overlooked niches that offer some of today’s most attractive returns.
 To operate efficiently, these funds typically must deploy $10–$50 million per investment, and sometimes much more.
 Arixa is built from the ground up to make smaller investments directly, without relying on multiple layers of managers, each of whom must be compensated.
 Arixa's vertical integration and simplified expense management enable us to deliver real value to investors and outperform the returns of our larger rivals who may pursue similar strategies.